morristech/android-tupler/README.md

 ### android-tupler

-A simple utility library to create bundles of arbitrary objects .
+A simple utility library to create bundles of arbitrary objects.

 All resulting zipped objects referred to as a `Tuple#` (semantically incorrect but easier to use).